Lincoln Castle

 Lincoln Castle is a major medieval castle constructed in Lincoln, England, during the late 11th century by William the Conqueror on the site of a pre-existing Roman fortress.
 The castle is unusual in that it has two mottes.
 It is one of only two such castles in the country, the other being at Lewes in East Sussex.
 Lincoln Castle remained in use as a prison and court into modern times and is one of the better preserved castles in England; the Crown Courts continue to this day.
 It is open to the public most days of the week and possible to walk around the walls from which there are views of the castle complex, cathedral, the city, and surrounding countryside.
+Displayed within the castle is one of only four surviving exemplars of the 1215 issue of Magna Carta.
 The castle is now owned by Lincolnshire County Council and is a scheduled monument.

 History

 Early history

 After William the Conqueror defeated Harold Godwinson and the English at the Battle of Hastings on 14 October 1066, he continued to face resistance to his rule in the north of England.
 For a number of years, William's position was very insecure.
 In order to project his influence northwards to control the people of the Danelaw (an area that had for a time been under the control of Scandinavian settlers), he constructed a number of major castles in the North and Midlands of England: including those at Cambridge, Huntingdon, Lincoln, Nottingham, Warwick and York.

 When William reached Lincoln (one of the country's major settlements), he found a Viking commercial and trading centre with a population of 6,000 to 8,000.
 The remains of the old Roman walled fortress of Lindum Colonia (source of the name 'Lincoln'), located 60 metres (200 ft) above the countryside to the south and west, proved an ideal strategic position to construct a new castle.
 Lincoln was also a vital strategic crossroads of the following routes (largely the same routes which influenced the siting of the Roman fort):